thecodeinfluencer/expo-firebase-who-is-coming/README.md

 - For an admin account, register as a resident then in the realtime database, manually change `role` from **resident** to **admin**

 You can reach out in caseof any problems

+## setup

+- After you clone the repo, run `npm install` or `yarn install` depending on your package manager
+- Run `yarn start` or `npm start` depending on your package manager or if you have expo-cli `expo start`
+- Follow the instructions on the terminal to open your project in either **Android**

 ## technologies